Performer's Certificate, Northern Illinois University

 M.M., Northern Illinois University

-A native of Arizona, Linc Smelser began his cello studies at the age of 10 with Marguerite Rork.
-He received his Bachelor's Degree in Cello Performance from the University of Arizona where he studied with Dr. Gordon Epperson and received his Master's Degree and Performer's Certificate in Cello Performance and Pedagogy at Northern Illinois University having studied with renowned cellist and pedagogue Raya Garbousova.
-Advanced study included work with cellists Marc Johnson, Heinrich Schiff, the Vermeer Quartet, and pianists Richard Faith and Jerome Lowenthal.
+A native of Arizona, Linc Smelser began his piano studies at age 8 with John Akin and cello studies at the age of 10 with Marguerite Rork.
+He received his Bachelor’s Degree in Cello Performance from the University of Arizona where he studied with Dr. Gordon Epperson and received his Master’s Degree and Performer’s Certificate in Cello Performance and Pedagogy at Northern Illinois University having studied with renowned cellist and pedagogue Raya Garbousova.
+Advanced study included work with cellists Marc Johnson, Ron Leonard, Gabor and Peter Rejto, Heinrich Schiff, the Vermeer Quartet, and pianists Richard Faith and Jerome Lowenthal.

-Mr. Smelser has appeared as a soloist with the Kishwaukee Symphony, the Fox River Valley Symphony and the Rockford Symphony and has twice appeared in recital on the Dame Myra Hess Memorial Concerts Series in Chicago, which is broadcast live on over 44 stations across the United States.
-He has won several awards including first prize of the National Society of Arts and Letters Chapter Competition, top prize of the National Federation of Music Clubs Regional Competition and most recently first prize of the International Lili Boulanger Memorial Fund Competition.
+Mr. Smelser recently appeared as a soloist with Camerata Chicago, performing the Saint-Saens Cello Concerto.
+He has also appeared as a soloist with Kishwaukee Symphony, the Illinois Valley Symphony and the Rockford Symphony and has twice appeared in recital on the Dame Myra Hess Memorial Concerts Series in Chicago, which is broadcast live on over 44 stations across the United States.
+He has won several awards including first prize of the National Society of Arts and Letters Chapter Competition, top prize of the National Federation of Music Clubs Regional Competition and first prize of the International Lili Boulanger Memorial Fund Competition.